 Many young trees are branchless whips.
 Do not be concerned.
 They will develop side branches in short order.

 If your young tree has lateral branches, make the top cut immediately above a strong lateral branch.
-Next, select two additional lateral branches to begin training into the tree’s framework.
-Choose one, eight inches below the top lateral and a second another eight inches lower.
+Next, select two additional lateral branches to begin training in the tree’s framework.
+Choose one, eight inches below the top lateral, and a second another eight inches lower.
 These branches are best if they are arranged as spokes to create an imaginary circle around the stem as you look down from above the center of the tree.
 Cut away other less substantial laterals.
-Once you have chosen these important lateral branches cut them back by about one-third to outward facing buds.
+Once you have chosen these important lateral branches cut them back by about one-third to outward-facing buds.

 These laterals will become the framework of your tree in maturity.
 It is important that these framework limbs be evenly spaced.
 Once cut back, allow two buds to develop on each of the laterals, one at the end and one halfway between the branch end and the stem.
 These buds will, in turn, develop sub-lateral branches to become part of the tree’s overall framework.
 Be sure to rub off any new shoots that later sprout on the tree’s main stem.
 They are not needed and rob energy from the tree if allowed to grow.